aharley/pips/README.md

 In the tensorboard you should be able to find visualizations like this:
 <img src='https://particle-video-revisited.github.io/images/puppy_wide.gif'>

-The original video is `https://www.youtube.com/watch?v=LaqYt0EZIkQ`.
-The file `demo_images/extract_frames.sh` shows the ffmpeg command we used to export frames from the mp4.

 To track points across arbitrarily-long videos, run this:
 ```
 python chain_demo.py